swch/slate/source/includes/_session.md

 ### Description

 Starts new CardSavr session.
 Returns a session salt to be used for [user-login](#login).
+Return a session token to be used with all subsequent calls on the session.
+This value is sent with the "x-cardsavr-session-jwt" header.
+If you are debugging with cURL or Postman, cookies are used in lieu of session tokens.

 ## User login